Skip to content

 What to prioritize:

 Tip 💡 Have tech SMEs or solution engineers on site.
-If someone asks about multi-cloud compliance or zero-day response, make sure there’s someone who can actually answer.
+If someone asks a more in-depth question, make sure there’s someone is there with an answer.

 Side Events: Smaller Rooms, Bigger Conversations